COVID-19 Self Reporting

 March 9 - COVID-19: Frequently Asked Questions

-University of Arkansas Pulaski Technical College will shift to online or remote methods of operation starting Friday, March 30 through May 1, 2020.
+University of Arkansas Pulaski Technical College will shift to online or remote methods of operation starting Friday, March 30 through the conclusion of spring semester.
 All face-to-face college instruction will be delivered online throughout the remainder of the semester.
 Online and hybrid classes will continue to meet as scheduled.
 Hybrids will operate on a fully online environment.

 UA-PTC Chancellor Margaret Ellibee, in collaboration with UA System administration and state and local public health authorities, updated the college’s operational efforts in response to the ongoing COVID-19 pandemic.

 Courses of study that are not supported by the online environment will schedule alternative delivery of course content as soon as possible.
 It is anticipated that the College will provide an intensive course of study in May for programs such as welding, automotive technology, aerospace technology, and allied health.
-Students should contact their instructors for details.
+Students should contact their instructors for details, as these special provisions will not be announced publicly.

 All UA-PTC Student Services are open, available, and accessible to students.
 These services include academic advising, admissions, financial aid, records and registration, student accounts, counseling and disability services, learning assistance center, adult education, Career Pathways, STEM Success, TRiO, and Veteran Services; however, all services are now provided exclusively through phone, email, or other virtual means.
 Students can continue to expect responses within 24 hours.
 For details about specific office functions and contact information, please see the links located on this page.